jasonwashburn/jasonwashburn/README.md

 - 👋 Hi, I’m Jason Washburn
 - 👀 I’m passionate about open source development and cutting edge technology.
-- 🌱 Working with Python, AWS, and Kubernetes by day, currently playing with Go and improving developer experiences by night (well...early morning)
+- 🌱 Developing in 🐍Python and designing ☁️Cloud Architecture by day, currently playing with 🦀Rust, 🐹Go by night (well...early morning)
-- 💞️ I’m looking for great open source projects to collaborate on.
+- 💞️ I’m always looking for great open source projects to collaborate on.
 Bonus points if its something related to assitive technology to aid with disabilities!
-- 📫 You can reach me at wburn@wburn.net or on Twitter: [@WBurn](https://twitter.com/WBurn)
+- 📫 You can reach me at jason.washburn@gmail.com or on Twitter: [@__jwashburn__](https://twitter.com/__jwashburn__)